imagineLife/big-site/content/mongo/performance/indexes.md

 exp.find({"address.city":"Lake Meaganton"});
 exp.find({"address.city":"New York"});

+# the below two RUN the query, the above version does NOT
 # with parameters
 expStats = db.people.explain('executionStats');

+# see all non-winning details
+expStats = db.people.explain('allPlansExecution');

 ```
 The shell returns what WOULD happen without running the query.